How to Thoroughly Spy On Your Competition

-- In the first place you might very well learn that your competitors are doing little and that simply upping your inbound marketing efforts could pay immediate dividends.
+- In the first place, you might very well learn that your competitors are doing little and that simply upping your inbound marketing efforts could pay immediate dividends.

 - You might also learn, as I’ve seen countless times, everyone in your industry is doing and saying basically the same thing.
-Use this wake up call to find and communicate something truly unique.
+Use this wake-up call to find and communicate something truly unique.

-- By thoroughly keeping tabs you could gain a valuable understanding into their weaknesses.
+- By thoroughly keeping tabs you could gain a valuable understanding of their weaknesses.
 Quite often these come through as customer service issues and complaints and can arm you with information that could help you determine messages that amplify your particular strengths as they relate to areas of your competitor’s weaknesses.

 - Lastly, you may actually pick up some tremendous ideas about how to make your business better by taking a tactic here and a tactic there and adding your secret sauce to them to improve your overall marketing effectiveness.

 Follow some or all of these items in an effort to build your competitive listening station.

 - Set-up alerts in services such as Mention or Talkwalker for the names of companies and individuals you compete with.